Logging and Errors and Metrics, Oh My!

 You’re probably familiar with source maps – they let you debug your original, unminified and untranspiled code in the browser.
 But ever wonder how they actually work?
 In this talk at JSConf EU, Sentry VP of Engineering Ben Vinegar does a deep dive into the source map format to see what’s under the hood.
 He covers source map generation tools and parsers, and looks at how to manipulate source maps directly for fun and profit.

 As Sentry, we receive a million requests a minute to process and store crashes from all around the world.
 And it’s our Operations Team’s responsibility to ensure that everything goes right with these requests, but it’s also their responsibility to not burn themselves out in the process of dealing with everything that goes wrong.

 Engineering an Open Company

 As software engineers we’re fundamentally builders.
 Whether its for business or just as a hobby, we set out to solve problems through code.
 Sentry is another story of that simple idea, but one that has continued over the better part of a decade.
-In this talk from PyCon Belarus ‘17, Sentry founder and CEO David Cramer talks about how Sentry was started as an unambitious side project and grew into the open source, venture-backed business it is today.
+In this talk from PyCon Belarus ‘17, Sentry founder and CTO David Cramer talks about how Sentry was started as an unambitious side project and grew into the open source, venture-backed business it is today.
 Additionally he covers what it’s taken to build a company as an extremely technical software engineer, including lessons learned along the way.

 Binary Python: Introducing Native Code